 The Old French word "Chaput" was a type of chopping block that was used to work slate and create different shapes.
 The name Chaput was originally given to carpenters.

-The surname Chapoue was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme départements, where they have held a family seat since the 1100's.
+The surname Chapoue was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme departments, where they have held a family seat since the 1100's.

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Chapoue is distinguished by a number of regional variations.
 The many spelling variations of the name include Chaput, Chapue, Chapud, Chapus, Chapout, Chapoue, Chapoud, Chapous, Chapput, Chappue, Chappud, Chappus, Chappout, Chappoue, Chappoud, Chappous, Shaput, Shapue, Shapus, Shapout, Shapoue, Shapoud, Shappous, Shapput, Shappue, Shappud, Shappus, Shappout, Shappoue, Shappoud, Shappous, Chapuis, Chapus and many more.